ZyironChain/ZyironChain-Dev/README.md

+# Where the project currently is
+Zyiron Chain is about 40% done there is alot of work that needs to be done im inviting the community to build this with me
+The core has been built alot of the Algorithms in place and everything in overview for the most part has been built and it has reached a point where I need help to help humanity

 # Things that need to be worked on
-there is alot if work these are just a few the p2p needs to be built the wallet using NTRU debugging logic refinement code refactoring frontend
+there is alot if work these are just a few

+the p2p needs to be built

+the wallet using NTRU

+debugging logic refinement

+code refactoring

+frontend / block explore / analytics APIS

-Database Management:
+Database Management

-Off-Chain and Smart Payment Logic has been built about 70 percent Testing it all making sure all the databases communicate and work togther building the goversnce layer or layer 3with the tax model I created a tax model evrybody gets rewards
+Off-Chain and Smart Payment Logic has been built about 70 percent

+Testing it all

+making sure all the databases communicate and work togther

+building the goversnce layer or layer 3with the tax model

+I created a tax model evrybody gets rewards

-AI for goverance to reduce human needs to a minium off chain pay or instant oay needs refined or layer 3 smart pay logic security audits on the blockchain instant pay HTLC hash locked contract for the smart pay the POC or point of contact where data bases and blockchain meet to get routed to where they need to be
+AI for goverance to reduce human needs

+off chain pay or instant oay needs refined or layer 3

+smart pay logic

+security audits on the blockchain

+instant pay HTLC hash locked contract for the smart pay

+the POC or point of contact where data bases

+and blockchain meet to get routed to where they need to be